toscanosaul/saul/Gradient_Based_Hyperparameter_Optimization.md

 def sgd(momentum=0.9, lr=0.01, batch_size=1001, alpha=0.1, maxepoch=50, eps=1e-8):
     """
     Real-time forward-mode algorithm using stochastic gradient descent with constant learning rate.
-Observe that you should only find the optimal the learning rate (lr), and the penalty parameter (alpha).
+Observe that you should only find the optimal learning rate (lr), and penalty parameter (alpha).

     We use the SGD with momentum, which is defined here: